-A student's cumulative grade point is calculated by dividing the number of quality points earned by the number of semester hours attempted.
+A student's cumulative grade point is calculated by dividing the number of quality points earned by the total number of semester hours.
 The following example will illustrate:

 Credit

 Course Title Hours Grade Quality Points

-CSCI 1101 Keyboarding 1 С $4 \times 2 = 8$
+BADM 2222 Business Finance 3 С $3 \times 2 = 6$

 CSCI 1150 IT Essentials 3 W Not Applicable

 ENGL 1101 English Composition I 3 В $3 \times 3 = 9$

-PSYC 1110 Principles of Psychology 3 D $3 \times 1 = 3$
+MATH 1141 College Algebra 4 A 4 x 4 = 16

-MATH 1141 College Algebra 4 A 3 x 4 = 12
+PSYC 1110 Principles of Psychology 3 D 3 x 1 = 3

-TOTA LS 13 32
+TOTA LS 13 34

-Grade Point Average (GPA) 32 divided by 13 = 2.462
+Grade Point Average (GPA) 34 divided by 13 = 2.615

-Note that the student still completed 13 hours after withdrawing from CSCI 1112.
+Note that the student still completed 13 hours after withdrawing from CSCI 1150.
 Therefore, the student would still qualify for full-time student status.
-If this student had completed less than 12 hours because of the withdrawal from CSCI 1112, then the student would have no longer qualified for full-time student status which could have an effect on the student's financial aid entitlements.
+If the student had completed less than 12 hours because of the withdrawal, then the student would no longer qualified for full-time student status which could have an effect on the student's financial aid entitlements.